Gregory Dake

 Research and Teaching Interests

-My research program is directed towards the creation, understanding and application of methods within organic synthesis.
+My research and teaching interests relate to the creation, understanding and application of methods within organic synthesis.

 For example:

-• CREATE Sustainable Synthesis: the construction of medicinally relevant heterocycles using transition metal catalysis
+• the construction of medicinally relevant heterocycles using transition metal catalysis

 • DMAP catalyzed cyclizations to form tetrahydroxanthones

-• Function Oriented Synthesis: at times it may be appropriate to construct simpler analogs of natural products to examine bioactive mechanisms and/or medicinal chemistry.
+• simpler analogs of natural products to examine bioactive mechanisms and/or medicinal chemistry.
 Projects such as this are typically collaborative with other researchers.

 ...........

 About Gregory Dake: Gregory Dake was a B.Sc.
 (Hons) student at UBC a long time ago.
 He did undergraduate research with Professor Raymond Andersen.
 He then earned his Ph.D. at Stanford University with Professor Barry Trost, working on reactions catalyzed by ruthenium(II) complexes and nucleophilic phosphines.
 Postdoctoral work with Gilbert Stork at Columbia University (in the City of New York) on the total synthesis of quinine followed.
 Employment at UBC followed.
 He was awarded a Science Undergraduate Society Teaching Excellence award in 2010 and a UBC Killam Teaching Prize in 2012.
 He believes in the concept of deliberate practice in education.
 He was a UBC Sustainability Initiative Teaching and Learning Fellow in 2013.
-Currently is the Associate Head-Undergraduate Affairs in the Department of Chemistry.
-When he commutes, he often listens to the following podcasts: Star Wars Minute, You Must Remember This, 99% Invisible, Switched on Pop, Frontline, Football Weekly, Jeselnik and Rosenthal Vanity Project, Freakonomics, Good One, The Rewatchables, Household Name, Blank Check.
+Currently is the Associate Head-Undergraduate Affairs and the Undergraduate Advisor in the Department of Chemistry.
+When he commutes, he often listens to the following podcasts: 99% Invisible, Star Wars Minute, You Must Remember This, Switched on Pop, Football Weekly, Sticky Notes, Freakonomics, Good One, The Rewatchables, Household Name, Blank Check.

 Contact